Vrushaliwavdhane/Power-BI-Dashboard/README.md

 # Power-BI-Dashboard
-I have collected Movies and TV Shows information from Peacock website and Created Dashboard .

 Created Power BI report to track employee data for various roles (Data analyst, Data Scientist, Data Engineer,others) which